Best daily deals

 Picks up whatever is in front and behind the mic.
 Good for conversations and interviews.

-If you’re recording yourself speaking, I’d suggest just setting the cardioid pattern and calling it a day.
+If you’re recording yourself speaking, I’d suggest setting the cardioid pattern and calling it a day.
 That setting does the best for noise rejection and signal quality if you’re the only thing you’re trying to capture.
-The other pickup patterns are more appropriate for multiple speakers and capturing ambient sound in the room you’re in.
+The other pickup patterns are more appropriate for multiple speakers and capturing ambient sound in your room.

 What does the Blue Yeti X sound like?

-Because of the fairly narrow applications, you’d use the Yeti X for, doing our normal testing suite seems unfair.
+Because of the fairly narrow applications you’d use the Yeti X for, doing our typical testing suite seems unfair.
 In fact, it’s beyond unfair: it may lead you to think that it’s not a very good mic.
-So we’re not going to pit this against the Shure SM7b or Electro Voice RE20.
+So we won’t pit this against the Shure SM7b or Electro Voice RE20.
 Instead, I recorded a podcast with the Yeti X to give you a feel for the sound quality it’s capable of.

 You can probably hear that the Yeti X still has minor difficulties with plosives and fricatives (p, ph, f, s, sh, z sounds) like any microphone, and that’s because I used it with nothing special out of the box.
-I recorded in my empty kitchen with lots of hard, flat, granite and tile surfaces—basically, a worst-case scenario for an at-home recorder.
-If you want to make sure you don’t come across these issues in your own recordings, there’s quite a lot you can do with some prep time.
+I recorded in my empty kitchen with many hard, flat, granite, and tile surfaces—basically, a worst-case scenario for an at-home recorder.
+If you want to ensure you don’t come across these issues in your recordings, there’s quite a lot you can do with some prep time.
 I didn’t get a chance to record outside, but that might be for the best.

 Blue Yeti X (omnidirectional) microphone demo: